 [[ This commentary has been slightly revised and updated with the addition of the Ecclesia Dei response to dubia. ]]

-The Instruction of 14 December 2000 was approved by the ordinary session of the Congregation for the Doctrine of the Faith and shown to and approved by Pope John Paul II.
-This document cites Inde ab aliquot annis, which was also signed by Cardinal Ratzinger while Prefect of the CDF under John Paul II.
+The Instruction of 14 December 2000 was approved by the ordinary session of the Congregation for the Doctrine of the Faith and shown to and approved by Saint John Paul II.
+This document cites Inde ab aliquot annis, which was also signed by Cardinal Ratzinger while Prefect of the CDF under Saint John Paul II.

 CONGREGATION FOR THE DOCTRINE OF THE FAITH

-INSTRUCTION ON PRAYERS FOR HEALING
+INSTRUCTION ON PRAYERS FOR HEALING 14 December 2000

 [Let’s skip right to the disciplinary norms:]